Offirmo/blog/_posts/2016-11-24-Power-leveling-your-typescript.md

 ---
 title: "Power Leveling your TypeScript"
-date:   2016-11-24
-categories: typescript
+categories: TypeScript
 ---

 Presentation about [TypeScript](https://www.typescriptlang.org/index.html) given in November 2016 at the